SpenceKonde/arduino-tiny-841/README.md

 * Tone is untested on all chips.
 Please report any problems.
 * SPI (441/841/828), Serial (all), and Serial1 (441/841/1634) work.
 * I2C/TWI hardware slave on 441/841/828 supported by WireS library: https://github.com/orangkucing/WireS for 441/841/828
-* I2C/TWI software master on 441/841/828 works: https://github.com/todbot/SoftI2CMaster
+* I2C/TWI software master on 441/841/828 works: https://github.com/todbot/SoftI2CMaster - However, libraries must be adapted.
+See https://github.com/SpenceKonde/LiquidCrystal_I2C_Tiny for an example
-* USI for 1634 can be used for I2C - use this library for I2C master: https://github.com/SpenceKonde/TinyWireM
+* USI for 1634 can be used for I2C - use this library for I2C master: https://github.com/SpenceKonde/TinyWireM  - However, libraries must be adapted.
+See https://github.com/SpenceKonde/LiquidCrystal_I2C_Tiny for an example
 * Optiboot without the LED blink (noLED) for 841 included; this saves 64 bytes of flash (not used by default - modify boards.txt if needed)
 * Optiboot on serial 1 for 841, 1634 included, these are postfixed with "ser1".
 These must be flashed manually or modify boards.txt.